sidneychurch/Unity-VGP-2DPlatformer/06_Manager/GMUI.md

 # Game Manager and UI System
+---

-Let's setup the UI to display a basic health system using sprites:
+Let's set up the UI to display a basic health system using sprites:
 * In the Sprites folder, create a new folder named UI
 * Add the sprites for the empty, half-full, and full hearts.
 * Create a UI > Image Object